Paris Métro Line 17: Route

 The line, running parallel to line 15, passes under the Paris-Nord station rail line and then follows Avenue François-Mitterrand.
-It passes under the Landy tunnel, then runs alongside La Plaine - Stade de France station and the Stade de France station on line 15, before turning northeast.
-In La Courneuve, it serves the La Courneuve - Six Routes station, which is also served by line 16 and the T1 tramway, then heads east towards Le Bourget, serving the Le Bourget RER station, which connects with the RER B and the T11 Express tramway.
+It passes under the Landy tunnel, then runs alongside La Plaine – Stade de France station and the Stade de France station on line 15, before turning northeast.
+In La Courneuve, it serves the La Courneuve – Six Routes station, which is also served by line 16 and the T1 tramway, then heads east towards Le Bourget, serving the Le Bourget RER station, which connects with the RER B and the T11 Express tramway.
 This station has four tracks with two island platforms because lines 16 and 17 separate here (line 17 trains stop on the outer tracks).

 Each track is now in a single tunnel slanting north.
-The northbound track passes under line 16 before the two tracks meet and run northeast parallel to the N 2 before serving the station Le Bourget - Aéroport.
+The northbound track passes under line 16 before the two tracks meet and run northeast parallel to the N 2 before serving Paris–Le Bourget Airport.
 The line runs along the RN17 and the runways of Le Bourget Airport, then enters the town of Gonesse and heads east to the station Triangle de Gonesse.

 The line then comes above ground and crosses the A1 and A3 highways while running alongside the A104.
 It passes a track connection to a maintenance center in Aulnay-sous-Bois, which is shared with line 16, and then bends northwards along the RER B tracks before serving the station Parc des Expositions in Villepinte, which connects with the RER B.

 The viaduct then heads east along the D40, before the line goes back underground and bypasses Tremblay-en-France to the north.
 The tunnel runs parallel to the LGV Interconnexion Est and passes under the runways of Charles-de-Gaulle airport.
 The line arrives at the Aéroport Charles-de-Gaulle Terminal 2 station located parallel to the SNCF station and the CDGVAL station underneath Terminal 2.
-It then passes over the site that was intended for the Aéroport Charles-de-Gaulle Terminal 4 station, which would have served the terminal of the same name, and then heads northeast to arrive at the above-ground terminus station Le Mesnil-Amelot.
+It then passes over the site that was intended for the Aéroport Charles-de-Gaulle Terminal 4 station (both the planned terminal and the station have since been cancelled), and then heads northeast to arrive at the above-ground terminus station Le Mesnil-Amelot.

 System map

-Rolling Stock
+Rolling stock

 In July 2018, Alstom was selected to supply the rolling stock for the Grand Paris Express project at a cost of €1.3bn for 183 trains.
 In March 2019, an order of 23 3-car trains was confirmed, albeit that the trains will be shared between lines 16 and 17.
 Shorter 3-car trains were ordered to reduce construction and operational costs, and because the lines are forecast to have a lower level of ridership than Line 15.

 The specifications of the trains travelling lines 16 and 17 and their operation are as follows: